rindangchi/Uber-Data-Engineerinf/README.md

 |Total_amount|The total amount charged to passengers.
 Does not include cash tips.|

 ## Steps
-1. Extract the dataset and create data model that contains fact table and dimensional table
+1. Create data model design that contains fact table and dimensional table
-2. Convert the flat data model into the real data model using python
+2. Create python code to convert the data model into real fact table and dimension table
-3. Store data in the google cloud storage
+3. Store and extract dataset in the google cloud storage
+4. Create Compute Engine in Google cloud project
-4. ETL using MAGE.
-AI
+5. ETL process using Mage Ai
-5. xxx
+6. Analytics in Google Big Query
+7. Data Visualization : Create dashboard in Looker

 ## Detailed Steps
 ### 1. Create Data Model